Warning Signs of Dryer Vent Clogs

 - Lint on Clothing: When your clothes come out of the dryer with lint on them, it is likely that lint is being trapped in the dryer with nowhere to go but on your clothes due to a dryer vent clog.

 - No Lint on Lint Trap/Lint Screen: If you find no lint on the lint trap, or lint on the wrong side of the screen, an obstruction is most likely causing a backup of lint in your machine.
 Back pressure and a buildup of heat and lint in the machine can easily result in a dryer fire.

 - Excess Pet Hair: If you share your home with a furry friend, their hair may produce an added fire hazard.
 Dryer vent systems in homes with pets tend to clog more quickly and carry more debris that can cause a dryer fire, meaning you may want to consider an inspection or cleaning more frequently than the recommended one time per year.

-If you see any of the warning signs above, Dryer Vent Wizard of Southeastern PA can help!
-Our expert dryer vent cleaning services provide the Southeastern, PA area with real, safe solutions to fix the source of these warning signs while increasing safety and efficiency in your home and our community.
+If you see any of the warning signs above, Dryer Vent Wizard of Chester and Delaware Counties can help!
+Our expert dryer vent cleaning services provide the Chester and Delaware Counties, PA area with real, safe solutions to fix the source of these warning signs while increasing safety and efficiency in your home and our community.
 To schedule your dryer vent cleaning, inspection, or repair, call (610) 223-4801 or request an appointment today.